mwaxmonsky/CAM-SIMA/docs/design/cam-run-process.md

 1. `stepon_timestep_init` (`src/dynamics/<dycore>/stepon.F90`): First phase of dynamics (couple from dynamics to physics); also returns timestep for physics
 1. `phys_timestep_init` (`src/physics/utils/phys_comp.F90`):
-    1. Read data from initial data file (for the null dycore, this means we're reading most physics input variables (as defined in `src/data/registry.xml`) from the ncdata file; for the SE dycore, we are reading in any variables not marked as initialized by the SE dycore initialization)
+    1. Read un-initialized data from initial data file
+        - For the null dycore, this means we're reading most physics input variables (as defined in `src/data/registry.xml`) from the ncdata file
+        - For the SE dycore, we are reading in any variables not marked as initialized by the SE dycore initialization
-    1. Call the CCPP cap to run timestep_init phases of all schemes in the user-specified suite definition file (SDF)
+    1. Calls the CCPP cap to run timestep_init phases of all schemes in the user-specified SDF

 ### cam_run1

 `cam_run1` is the first "run" phase called in the physics loop.
-It is called BEFORE the mediator/coupler and calls the following subroutine (location):
+It is called every timestep BEFORE the mediator/surface coupler and calls the following subroutine (location):

-1. `phys_run1` (`src/physics/utils/phys_comp.F90`): Calls the run phase for all physics schemes in the "physics_before_coupler" group in the suite definition file (SDF)
+1. `phys_run1` (`src/physics/utils/phys_comp.F90`): Calls the run phase for all physics schemes in the "physics_before_coupler" group in the SDF

 ### cam_run2

 `cam_run2` is the second "run" phase called in the physics loop.
-It is called AFTER the mediator/coupler.
+It is called every timestep AFTER the mediator/coupler.
 Input/output variables:

 | Variable (intent)   | Definition                                                  | How it's Used                |
 | :------------------ | :---------------------------------------------------------- | :--------------------------- |